 There is lots of information out there about love and forgiveness.
 And there is lots of information about setting boundaries.
 But too often the resources for dysfunctional families or broken relationships address one or the other – fight (stand up for yourself!) or flight (forgive and forget or leave those jerks behind).

 I was tired of fighting and falling back, fighting and falling back.
 My entire life had been spent endlessly battling and retreating, with no rest.
 I was physically and emotionally exhausted.

 I hope Redefining Love gives you what I couldn’t find – a safe place to rest.
 You don’t have to fight or fall back.
 You can stand your ground without anger.
 You can set firm boundaries and tell hard truths with love.
 It’s ok to have it both ways.
 In fact, it’s essential that you do.

 We live in a culture where everything is politicized, even love.
 But it doesn’t have to be that way.
 My life experience has provided me the unique opportunity to live and love people from all walks of American life.
 I’ve split my adulthood between two states, one red, one blue, and there are things I love about each of them.

 What I am

 I am a Boundaries & Trauma Coach and the creator of the Redefining Love framework, which teaches how to set boundaries and hold ourselves and others accountable with love and grace.
 I have a bachelor’s degree in social work, and a master’s degree in journalism.
-I postponed having children to focus on my career and education until I was 30.
 I’ve worked in many different sectors of the economy, but I haven’t been a waitress (too uncoordinated) and I haven’t worked in the medical field (too squeamish).